terminalkitten/django-pdf-reactor/README.md

 ## What is Django PDF Reactor?

-Combines PDFGen wrapper for Pyppeteer with Django Channels Worker backend.
+Combines PDFGen wrapper for Pyppeteer to create PDF files in Django.
+Support for async generation in Django Channels worker or with Django 3.1 async views.

-It supports multiple
+### Channels

+More about generating PDF in channels with Websocket support.

+### Async view

+More about generating PDF in async view

 ### Support for PDF/A